amaliatoutzi/frontEndMuseMe/README.md

 	utils/            # Catalog helpers
 ```

-## Accessibility & UX

-- Modals close on overlay click or Escape
-- Active nav item has color + subtle background/underline
-- Buttons have focus-visible rings via CSS variables
-- Swipeable galleries use native scroll with snap

-## Troubleshooting

-- 500 errors from Axios
-	- Check backend logs; the frontend logs the failing method, URL, status, and a masked request payload in dev tools
-	- Confirm the backend is running at `:8000` and Vite proxy is active
-	- Verify expected response shapes per endpoint notes above

-- CORS issues
-	- Use the dev proxy (already configured).
-Do not call the backend directly from the browser origin during dev.

-- Images not showing
-	- Ensure `pictureUrl` in the catalog points to a reachable URL or a bundled asset

 ## Scripts

 - `npm run dev` — start the dev server
 - `npm run build` — type-check and build for production
 - `npm run preview` — preview the production build locally
 - `npm run type-check` — run Vue TypeScript checks

-## License

-Proprietary — all rights reserved by the project owner.
-Replace this section with your preferred license if you plan to open source.